fuwasegu/exocortex/README.md

 ### Curiosity Engine with `exo_curiosity_scan`

 The Curiosity Engine actively **questions your knowledge base** like a curious human would.
-It scans for inconsistencies and generates questions to improve knowledge quality.
+It scans for inconsistencies, finds unlinked memories, and generates questions to improve knowledge quality.

 **What it detects:**